 Did you understand what he said?

 Let me fill in one of the blanks.
 You have to know the people who’ll potentially be spending their money with you and understand what they’re looking for before you’ll be able to provide them with what they’re looking for.
 Perception is everything.
-If they can’t see value, they’ll move on and spend their money somewhere else.
+If they can’t see the value, they’ll move on and spend their money somewhere else.

-Understanding this will make can have a huge impact upon your business… and ultimately, how much money you make.
+Understanding this will make can have a huge impact on your business… and ultimately, how much money you make.
 For me, it was a lesson to last a lifetime.
 A glass of water may have a fixed value in the city, but bring that same amount of water to a desert and suddenly its value begins to soar.

 More than ever, people are measuring the value of the products and services they’re considering buying before parting with their hard-earned money.
 They’re spending less on entertainment and are spending more and more time at home.
 The birth of the $1.00 video machines (Rebox, Blockbuster) and services such as Netflix (which provides convenient “movies in the mail” without late fees attached) has brought video stores to the brink of extinction.
 The days of Blockbuster stores charging almost $6.00 for a one-night rental are gone.
-In fact, it seems as through Blockbuster stores in general are just about gone.
+In fact, it seems as through Blockbuster stores, in general, are just about gone.